Maine College of Art & Design

 Maine College of Art & Design (MECA&D) is a private art school in Portland, Maine.
 Founded in 1882, Maine College of Art & Design is the oldest arts educational institution in Maine.
 Roughly 32% of MECA&D students are from Maine.
-The college is accredited by the New England Commission of Higher Education.
-In August 2021, the instititution formerly named Maine College of Art changed its name to Maine College of Art & Design to reflect the school's emphasis on design.
+The College is accredited by the New England Commission of Higher Education.
+In August 2021, the institution formerly named Maine College of Art changed its name to Maine College of Art & Design to reflect the school's emphasis on design.

 Campus

-Maine College of Art & Design’s central academic building resides on Congress Street.
-This building, the Porteous Building, was renovated in the late 1990s to suit the school’s needs.
-With 125,000 sqft of space, this former department store is now a six-floor vertical campus.
+Maine College of Art & Design's central academic building resides on Congress Street.
+This historic building, the Porteous, Mitchell and Braun Company Building, was renovated in the late 1990s to suit the school's needs.
+With 125000 sqft of space, this former department store is now a six-floor vertical campus.
 The school also has space in 380 Cumberland on Cumberland Avenue, including drawing studios, academic classrooms, and MFA studios.

-Organization and administration

-MECA&D is a member of the Association of Independent Colleges of Art and Design (AICAD), a consortium of thirty-six art schools in the United States.
+Maine College of Art & Design is a member of the Association of Independent Colleges of Art and Design (AICAD), a consortium of thirty-six art schools in the United States.

 Academics

-MECA&D offers Bachelor of Fine Arts (BFA), Master of Fine Arts in Studio Art (MFA), and Master of Arts in Teaching (MAT) degrees.
+Maine College of Art & Design offers a Bachelor of Fine Arts (BFA), a Master of Fine Arts in Studio Art (MFA), a Master of Arts in Teaching (MAT), an Online Master of Arts in Education, an Online Graduate Certificate in Arts Leadership and Administration, an Online Graduate Certificate in Expressive Arts Therapy, a Salt Graduate Certificate in Documentary Studies, as well as Continuing Studies for adults and youths, including a Pre-College intensive for high school students.
+The BFA program offers eight majors including Animation & Game Art, Ceramics, Graphic Design, Illustration, Painting, Photography, Sculpture, and Textile & Fashion Design.
+The BFA program also offers seven minors including Art & Entrepreneurship, Art History, Drawing, Music, Public Engagement, Sustainable Ecosystems: Art & Design, and Writing.
+The Bob Crewe Program in Art and Music enables students to explore the deep relationship between art and music and was made possible by a $3 million bequest from the Bob Crewe Foundation, allowing the College build a music production studio featuring an Avid S6 Mixing Console, music practice rooms and a gallery.

+Maine College of College of Art & Design was named to Animation Career Review's list of Top 25 Game Design Bachelor's of Fine Arts (BFA) Degree Programs, Top 25 Game Design Schools and Colleges on the East Coast, Top 25 Graphic Design Schools and Colleges on the East Coast, Top 20 Illustration Schools and Colleges on the East Coast, and Top 25 Animation Schools and Colleges on the East Coast.

+The MFA program at Maine College of Art & Design was included in Hyperallergic's list of MFA, MA, and PhD Programs to Apply for by Early 2026.

+The College launched online learning in 2025 and in its first cohort, exceeded enrollment projections by over 50%.
 MECA&D acquired the Salt Institute for Documentary Studies in 2016.
-It offers the a Graduate Certificate in Documentary Studies and continuing studies programs.